davenakasone/rsa306b_api_applications/README.md

     fundamentals            // building blocks that can be used, also a sandbox

 ## API Information
--API Version          :  1.0.0014
+- API Version          :  1.0.0014
--FPGA Version         :  V2.1
+- FPGA Version         :  V2.1
--Firmware Version     :  V1.7
+- Firmware Version     :  V1.7
--Hardware Version     :  V7
+- Hardware Version     :  V7
--Nomenclature         :  RSA306B
+- Nomenclature         :  RSA306B
--Serial Number        :  B037150
+- Serial Number        :  B037150

 ## License
--Licenses for software are available for $643,000,000.00 per user per year -Contact us for details [here](mailto:nakasd3@unlv.nevada.edu)
+- Licenses for software are available for $643,000,000.00 per user per year
+- Contact us for details [here](mailto:nakasd3@unlv.nevada.edu)